Teams that want strong, expressive speech through the studio or API today and a narrow LLM tool surface with reusable templates after npm publication.

 TextToSpeechSkills vs PlayHT

 Choose PlayHT when a broad creator studio, multi-speaker audio, and direct voice generation features are the main criteria.
-Choose TextToSpeechSkills when the product story is excellent voice output made repeatable through LLM setup, MCP tools, installable skills, and governed audio jobs.
+Choose TextToSpeechSkills when the product story is excellent voice output made repeatable through the studio or API today, governed audio jobs, and an MCP and skills package prepared for release.

 Creators and developers who want a broad voice studio, multi-speaker content, custom pronunciation controls, and direct API access to PlayHT voices.